Jamie-S2000/rock-paper-scissors/README.md

 Google Dev-tools were used throughout to test responsiveness.
 This was also used to check the Javascript code was working though the console.
 -__Testing the Game__
 On all the devices I tested wether the game ran correctly.
 It was tested on different browsers and different sized screens to check the game functioned properly and the sizing of everything worked.

+-__Validator Testing__
+The HTML and CSS was ran though the W3C Code validator, both with no issues.
+The Javascript was ran though a linter.
+It has some warnings which have been checked.